lukso-network/docs/docs/standards/smart-contracts/utils/lsp2-json-schema-utils.md

 :::

-This library can be used to generate ERC725Y keys according to the JSON schemas defined in the LSP2 standard.
+This library can be used to generate ERC725Y data keys according to the JSON schemas defined in the LSP2 standard.

 ## Functions